VLtim43/IOT_Garden_v2/readme.md

 - ESP32 and external `5 V` supply must share common ground.
 - Do not drive pump directly from an ESP32 GPIO.
 Use a transistor, MOSFET, relay, or motor driver.
 - If the LED panel needs a stronger data signal, use level shifting.

-## Status Notes

-- Automation engine exists in firmware and is evaluated by the control task.
-- No user-facing rule configuration is documented in this repository yet.
-- Current README reflects code currently present under `main/`.